 There are more barriers as well, those specific to MST, which is a sort of subcategory of PTSD.
 The symptoms, stress, and anxiety of MST may make it particularly hard for a veteran to navigate the complicated and lengthy VA disability claim process.

 While the VA works to increase their awareness and proper processing of MST disability claims, there are things that individual veterans can do to mitigate the problems with the assistance of an able VA disability attorney.
 Read more here about successful MST claim appeals.

 An experienced law firm, like the Veterans Law Group, has handled thousands of veteran disability claims, including MST claims (not all attorneys will even handle these cases), and also has a wide range of knowledge and exposure to the various contours of MST claims.
 They see where claim denials tend to go wrong and know what type of additional evidence to look for, obtain, and submit to the VA on appeal.

 For example, “marker” evidence may have been overlooked in the original claim by an improperly trained VA staffer.
 Maybe the “marker” evidence was never collected in the first place and needs to be part of supplemental evidence submitted to the VA.
 Sometimes a more thorough medical/psychological evaluation needs to be done.
 Sometimes there are specific legal issues to address.

-You don’t need to continue ignoring the psychological effects of Military Sexual Trauma, or be stuck with an initial denial of your claim.
+You don’t need to continue ignoring the psychological effects of Military Sexual Trauma or be stuck with an initial denial of your claim.
 Our office works with many veterans pursuing PTSD disability benefits due to MST cases.
-If you have been denied your MST claim, or you feel you were underrated, please contact Veterans Law Group for a no-cost evaluation of your case.
+If you have been denied your MST claim, or feel you were underrated, please contact Veterans Law Group for a no-cost evaluation of your case.